Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation: Conclusion

 \section{Conclusion}

-In this paper, we introduced Flow of Truth (FoT), the first proactive forensic framework designed for the unique challenges of image-to-video (I2V) generation.
-Our core contribution is a fundamental paradigm shift: instead of treating I2V generation as frame synthesis, we reframe it as the motion of pixels through time.
-By learning a forensic template that dynamically evolves with the underlying pixel flow, FoT can robustly trace temporal manipulations back to their origin.
-Our extensive experiments demonstrate that FoT faithfully recovers the original source image from a single generated video frame, substantially outperforming baselines across a diverse set of commercial and open-source I2V models.
-The framework shows remarkable resilience even when a significant portion of video frames are discarded by an attacker.
-Furthermore, we show that FoT can serve as a powerful module to enhance the robustness of other downstream forensic tasks, such as copyright watermarking.
-While FoT marks a significant advancement, tracking pixels through large, non-rigid displacements and semantic reinterpretations remains a challenge.
-Future work could explore integrating high-level generative priors and attention-based reasoning to build a more comprehensive model of temporal evolution.
-Our work lays a critical foundation for a new generation of proactive temporal forensic tools, paving the way for greater trust and accountability in the era of generative video.
+In this paper, we introduced Flow of Truth (FoT), a proactive forensic framework designed for the temporal traceability challenge of image-to-video (I2V) generation.
+Instead of treating I2V generation only as frame synthesis, we model it from a pixel-motion perspective.
+By learning a forensic template that evolves with the underlying pixel flow, FoT can trace temporal manipulations back to their source evidence.
+Our experiments show that FoT recovers the original source image from generated video frames and performs consistently across both commercial and open-source I2V models.
+The framework also remains effective when a large portion of video frames is discarded by an attacker.
+Beyond recovery, we show that FoT can enhance downstream forensic tasks, such as copyright watermarking and tampering localization.
+At the same time, tracking pixels through large, non-rigid displacements and semantic reinterpretations remains challenging.
+Future work could explore high-level generative priors and attention-based reasoning to build a more complete model of temporal evolution.
+We hope this work provides a useful step toward proactive temporal forensic tools for the era of generative video.